MarlinFirmware/Configurations/config/examples/delta/Anycubic/Kossel/README.md

     ![Version 2 Probe](images/Version2Probe.jpg)

+> [!IMPORTANT]
-If you select the `ANYCUBIC_PROBE_VERSION 0`: It's very important to follow the correct procedure to set it up after flashing the firmware, otherwise you might damage the printer by ramming the nozzle into the buildplate:
+> If you select the `ANYCUBIC_PROBE_VERSION 0`, it's very important to follow the correct procedure to set it up after flashing the firmware, otherwise you might damage the printer by ramming the nozzle into the buildplate:

 * `Configuration > Advanced Settings > Initialize EEPROM`
 * `Motion > Move Axis > Soft Endstops` : `Off`